-You’ll want to check out all of these recipes out because your new favorite, “really good” gluten-free pizza recipe might not be at all what you expected as far as ingredients or “platform”!
+You’ll want to check out all of these recipes because your new favorite, “really good” gluten-free pizza recipe might not be at all what you expected as far as ingredients or “platform”!
 There are some awesome ideas from your favorite bloggers in today’s roundup!
-(Don’t forget to check out Part 1: Over 30 of the Best Gluten-Free Pizza Crust Recipes.)
+(Don’t forget to check out the kickoff post for this series if you haven’t already: Part 1: Over 30 of the Best Gluten-Free Pizza Crust Recipes.)

-Gluten-Free Pizza Crusts Made with Alternative Ingredients
+Gluten-Free Alternative Pizza Recipes–Crusts Made with Non-Traditional Ingredients

-Cauliflower and Zucchini Pizza Crust from Simply Gourmet ~ gluten free, vegetarian
+~ Cauliflower and Zucchini Pizza Crust from Simply Gourmet ~ gluten free, vegetarian

 We are normally strictly Paleo, but we do allow some dairy so this worked well for us.
-Oh and I don’t use grease proof paper but just a really good non-stick baking tray, which is perfect.
+Oh and I don’t use greaseproof paper but just a really good non-stick baking tray, which is perfect.
 Thanks so much for posting!!!”

-Cauliflower Crust Pizzas from Sandi’s Allergy Free Recipes ~ gluten free, with grain-free, dairy-free option
+~ Cauliflower Crust Pizzas from Sandi’s Allergy Free Recipes ~ gluten free, with grain-free, dairy-free option

 Sandi’s own initial reaction was “Oh my goodness!!”
-She said she was so very pleased at the results and chooses to make this pizza for herself almost every time her husband enjoys a gluten-full pizza.
+She said she was so very pleased with the results and chooses to make this pizza for herself almost every time her husband enjoys a gluten-full pizza.

-Cauliflower-Crust Vegetarian Pizza from Kalyn’s Kitchen ~ gluten free, grain free, vegetarian
+~ Cauliflower-Crust Vegetarian Pizza from Kalyn’s Kitchen ~ gluten free, grain free, vegetarian

 Reader review: “Just wanted to thank you–this was incredible!
-My husband is on a low-carb diet, and I try to eat fewer processed carbs, so I thought I’d give this a go…and wow, we were both really impressed.
+My husband is on a low-carb diet, and I try to eat fewer processed carbs, so I thought I’d give this a go.” and “Wow, we were both really impressed.
 I topped it with roasted peppers and onions, but all other ingredients were more or less the same.”

-Gluten-Free Tortilla Pizzas from Gluten Free Easily ~ gluten free, egg free, vegetarian, with dairy-free, vegan options
+~ Gluten-Free Tortilla Pizzas from Gluten Free Easily ~ gluten free, egg free, vegetarian, with dairy-free, vegan options

 From me (Shirley): “These tortilla pizzas hardly require a recipe; it was just an idea that came to me when Son was craving pizza and looking to dear old mom to help him out.
 He requests these every time he’s home now.”

-Grilled Zucchini Pizza Slices from Kalyn’s Kitchen ~ gluten free, grain free, egg free, vegetarian
+~ Grilled Zucchini Pizza Slices from Kalyn’s Kitchen ~ gluten free, grain free, egg free, vegetarian

-One reader said: “Enjoyed these tonight.
-Couldn’t find 8-ball zucchini, so just used regular zucchini.
-I sliced them in half and took off a bit on each underside so they would sit on the pan.
-Since it’s winter-time I broiled them… they turned out really yummy!
-Thank you for sharing your recipe.
+Reader reviews: “Enjoyed these tonight.
+Couldn’t find 8-ball zucchini, so just used regular zucchini.” and “I sliced them in half and took off a bit on each underside so they would sit on the pan.
+Since it’s winter-time I broiled them… they turned out really yummy!” and “Thank you for sharing your recipe.
 I will make them again!”

-Homemade Frozen Pizza from Lynn’s Kitchen Adventures ~ gluten free
+~ Homemade Frozen Pizza from Lynn’s Kitchen Adventures ~ gluten free

 She says: “Homemade Frozen Pizza.
 You pre-bake the crust, then top it, then freeze it.
 It is really easy and better than anything you can buy in the store.
 And the kids love to help make it.
 I find the pizzas are easier to deal with when I make smaller frozen pizzas, so we make them about the size perfect for one person.
 We make an assembly line for the toppings and we can have a lot of homemade frozen pizzas done in no time.”

-Homemade Pizza Pockets (“Pizza Pops”) from Healthful Pursuit ~ gluten free, dairy free, refined sugar free, vegetarian, with egg-free, vegan option
+~ Homemade Pizza Pockets (“Pizza Pops”) from Healthful Pursuit ~ gluten free, dairy free, refined sugar free, vegetarian, with egg-free, vegan option

 Leanne explains: “I went gaga over pizza pops as a kid.
 I only wish it was over the gluten-free, healthy version.
 These will most definitely become a favorite at our house.”

-Julia Child’s Eggplant Pizzas from Kalyn’s Kitchen ~ gluten free, grain free, egg free, vegetarian
+~ Julia Child’s Eggplant Pizzas from Kalyn’s Kitchen ~ gluten free, grain free, egg free, vegetarian

-Personal Pan Cauliflower Pan Crust from Oatmeal with a Fork ~ gluten free, grain free with dairy-free option
+~ Personal Pan Cauliflower Pan Crust from Oatmeal with a Fork ~ gluten free, grain free with dairy-free option

 Lauren says: “After many trials, fails, and stinky dish towels, I’ve finally perfected my own pie that….